 The pages labelled Books outlines my entry to self-publishing.
-There will be three scientific books titled Elements of Theory, the first two of which are available on the Amazon Kindle.
-I am also intending to publish futuristic "science in fiction" books, the first two of which, Puppeteer and Troubles are available in both major ebook formats, while Red Gold and A Face on Cydonia are currently available from KDP Select.
-Links are provided.
+There are three scientific books that are available on the Amazon Kindle, and these are written first to explain how I see the scientific method, and second to archive some of my original scientific theories.
+Some of these may seem heretical, and they are not really suitable for students facing exams, nevertheless as far as I am aware, none of what I have written has been shown to be false through observation.
+I am also publishing futuristic "science in fiction" books, the first two of which, Puppeteer and Troubles are available in both major ebook formats, while the remaining six are currently available from KDP Select.
+Links are provided in the descriptions.

 The page labelled Music briefly outlines a further interest that is more personal.
 For amusement only, a free download of one of my simpler piano compositions is offered.
 This requires moderate pianistic technique.

-The pages labelled Who am I? is self explanatory, while the page labelled Links and Contacts lists some links to other relevant sites, including my science blog at the Royal Society of Chemistry, and my author home-page at Amazon, together with my email contact address.
+The pages labelled Who am I? is self explanatory, while the page labelled Links and Contacts lists some links to other relevant sites, including my science blog at the Royal Society of Chemistry, my general blog at Wordpress.com and my author home-page at Amazon, together with my email contact address.

 Scientific blogs, in addition to the monthly review of planetary formation, involved items on where scientists may be failing science.
 The more general blogs covered the issue of how to reward people more fairly.
 It is now one year since Planetary formation and Biogenesis was published, and so far, nothing has been published that even looks as if it might falsify the theory.